Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 * [PRO] Update real-time firewall rules and malware signatures through the threat protection channel.
 * [PRO] Real-time IP Block List blocks all requests from malicious IP addresses, protecting your site and reducing load.
 * [PRO] An integrated malware scanner blocks requests containing malicious code or content.
-* [PRO] Using the Attack Log you can track visits and hacking attempts that are not shown in other analytic packages in real time; including origin, their IP address, current time, and time spent on your site.
+* [PRO] Using the Attack Log you can track visits and hacking attempts that are not shown in other analytic packages in real time; including origin, IP address, current time, and time spent on your site.
 * [PRO] Block intruders by IP address or create advanced rules based on a range of IP addresses, hostname, user agent, and referrer.

 == WORDPRESS SECURITY SCANNER ==
-* The malware scanner checks the main files, themes and plugins for malware, bad URLs, backdoors, SEO spam, malicious redirects and code injections.
+* The malware scanner checks the system files, themes and plugins for malware, invalid URLs, backdoors, SEO spam, malicious redirects and code injections.
 * Basic scanning using more than 1000 signatures.
 * [PRO] Advanced scanning with more than 6000 signatures.
-* [PRO] Configure three scan speeds to host any performance.
+* [PRO] Configure three scan speeds to make sure the performance is not affected.
 * [PRO] Set scan schedules - daily, monthly, and manually.
 * [PRO] Update malware signatures in real time through a threat protection channel.
-* Compares your main files, themes and plugins with those which are in the WordPress.org repository, checking their integrity and informing you of all the changes.
+* Compares your system, themes and plugins with those which are in the WordPress.org repository, checking their integrity and informing you of all changes.
 * Recover modified files by overwriting them with the original version.
-* Delete unknown and unwanted files easily in the Titan interface.
+* Delete unknown and unwanted files easily via the Titan interface.
-* Checks your site for vulnerabilities and warns you of any problems.
-It also warns you of potential security issues when the plugin has been closed or left.
+* Checks your site for vulnerabilities and notifies in case of any problems or discrepancies.
+It also provides a notification of potential security issues when the plugin has been closed or inactivated.
-* Checks the security of content by scanning the contents of files, messages and comments for dangerous URLs and suspicious content.
+* Checks the content security by scanning the contents of files, messages and comments for dangerous URLs and suspicious content.

 == SITE CHECKER [PRO] ==
 * Check the availability of any URL
-* Push notifications in the browser to find out about problems with URLs access in real time.
+* Push notifications in the browser to show URLs access issues in real time.
 Your browser will receive push notifications if one of the URLS is unavailable.

 == TWEAKS ==